josh-ai2/FlowForecaster/README.md

 ## Planned feature implementations

-I plan to implement this into a website application, where user can upload any traffic flow dataset, and gain predictions from that.
+- Implement into website application, where user can upload any traffic flow dataset, then model will predict results accordingly.
+- This model logic will be compiled into a library by MATLAB compiler SDK into a custom library, so we can call it from server-side.

 ## Reference